-Biggest competitors are CMU BIDA, CMU MCDS, UT Austin MSBA, U Washington, Georgia Tech etc. While CMU is still the touted leader, Columbia Data Science is catching up fast.
+Biggest competitors are CMU BIDA, CMU MCDS, Harvard DS, UT Austin MSBA, U Washington, Georgia Tech etc. While CMU is still the touted leader, Columbia Data Science is catching up fast.

 So, given all the factors, we feel that Columbia Data Science program is defintely worth attending if one can manage the finances.
 We give it a rating of 4/5 hats!

 Which program do you want to know about next?
-Join our FB group and tell us!
+Subscribe to our YouTube channel and comment there.